devuncle/wanglongqi.github.io/_posts/2015-04-08-rpy2install.md

 	Run `python setup.py install` as your wish.

 Finally, if you do not want compile `rpy2`.
 There is a package named `pyper` written by Xia.
 The package is quite light-weighted and well-written.
 If you do not want heavily use of R in python, but only make a few communication, `pyper` is the right choice to go.

+BTW, I found many people are not installed rpy2 successfully due to their tool chain.
+If you are absolutely new to Python, or never build package from source, you should probably first start up a suitable tool chain before trying to build other package.
+You can download a sample Cython file to test your tool chain.
+Normally, a suitable tool chain can compile regular Cython files.
+You will also need fortran compiler for some packages.